FIU Panthers men's basketball: Richard Pitino era

 On April 15, 2012, Richard Pitino left his position as the associate head coach at the University of Louisville to become the head coach at FIU.
 With only six players remaining from the previous season, and not all of them on scholarship, Pitino cobbled together a team and coached a high-pressure defense that finished eighth in the nation in steals.
 He was able to compile an 18–14 record (11-9 in the Sun Belt conference) in his only season as head coach.
 His FIU team set a record for the best conference record in school history.
 Additionally, FIU reached the Sun Belt tournament championship game as a four seed, before falling to Western Kentucky, 65–63.

 On April 3, 2013, Richard Pitino was hired to become the next head coach at the University of Minnesota, replacing Tubby Smith.

 Anthony Evans era

 On April 15, 2013, Anthony Evans left his position as head coach at Norfolk State University to become the head coach at FIU.

 On April 2, 2018, FIU fired Evans after 5 seasons, in which the Panthers finished 65–94 with no postseason tournament appearances.

 Jeremy Ballard era

 On April 20, 2018, VCU associate head coach Jeremy Ballard was hired by the Panthers for the head coaching job.

+After a 20-win season in his first year and 19 wins during his second, FIU struggled under Ballard, never finishing higher than sixth in Conference USA or with more than eight wins during conference play, equaled in 2022-23 and 2025-26.

+Nonetheless, Ballard became just the second coach in FIU history to surpass 100 career wins, doing so against Fort Lauderdale on November 18, 2025.
+He surpassed the FIU all-time wins record of 108 set by Rich Walker on February 4, 2026 in an 88-84 overtime victory at Middle Tennessee, the squad's first win in Murfreesboro since 2021.

+Ballard racked up four more wins during the season before being dispatched by ninth-seeded Missouri State in the first round of the CUSA Tournament.
+It was announced that he would not return as FIU head coach on March 11, 2026, finishing his tenure with an overall record of 113-141 and 50-95 in conference play.

+Joey Cantens era

+On March 20, 2026, Daytona State head coach Joey Cantens left his position with the Falcons and was named the tenth head coach in FIU history.